HerbodPourali/Deep-Learning-Course/README.md

 # Deep Learning — Notebook Collection

-This repository contains a structured set of notebooks developed throughout an advanced graduate-level Deep Learning course.
+This repository contains a collection of notebooks exploring graduate-level Deep Learning topics.
-The material progresses from foundational concepts to modern architectures, covering core neural-network mechanics, key computer-vision tasks, sequence models and LLMs, generative modeling, and self-supervised/text–image techniques.
+The notebooks span a wide range of deep-learning topics, starting from fundamental neural-network operations and extending to computer vision, sequence models and LLMs, generative techniques, and self-supervised and text–image approaches.

 The repository is organized into five parts.